-Clinical Assistant Professor, Department of Kinesiology
+Clinical Associate Professor, Department of Kinesiology

 Tim Kempf has been teaching at Boise State University since 2011 in the area of Exercise Science.
 He teaches a variety of courses, such as Exercise Testing and Prescription and Biomechanics.
-He is interested in exploring correlates of physical inactivity and developing intervention programs to improve physical activity behavior patterns for long-term health.

 Kempf’s past experiences include working in Cardiac Rehabilitation as a Clinical Exercise Physiologist at the University of Pittsburgh, and doing research in both Biomechanics and Human Motor Learning and Control at Rush Medical Center in Chicago.